Rumeyst/Rumeyst/README.md

 💞️ I’m looking to collaborate on blockchain projects, open source contributions, and decentralized applications

-📫 How to reach me: https://x.com/Rume_yst
+📫 How to reach me on discord @Rume_yst

 😄 Pronouns: he/him